 Lorraine Chisholm: What attracted me to community radio was hearing people speaking in their own voices about issues and projects that mattered.
 I made the leap from listener to producer when I was looking for a new way to channel my activism.
 It got into my blood, and I've spent nearly a third of my life making radio with other committed folks most Saturday mornings.
 That work continues to be fresh, challenging and sustaining.
-Outside of Redeye, I produce multimedia, teach at a college, backpack, and hang out with friends and family.
+Outside of Redeye, I design digital media, spend time in the wilderness and hang out with friends and family.

 Mordecai Briemberg: I have been joyfully part of Redeye for so long I don’t recall when I began – more than two decades ago anyway.
 Working across generations, with young people particularly, is one terrific satisfaction.
 The greatest challenge for me in independent media is integrating information and analysis with political organizing.
 Without face-to-face, patient, dynamic and sustained organizing, the “we” that is ever more urgently needed to change our world will always go missing.